pkic/pkic.org/content/members/_index.md

 description: Trusted digital assets and communication for everyone and everything
 keywords: ["pkic", "members"]

-heroTitle: Consortium Members
+heroTitle: Members of the PKI Consortium
-heroDescription: Public Key Infrastructure (PKI) Consortium members
+heroDescription: Decisions within the PKI Consortium are taken by substantial consensus of the members [as specified in our bylaws](/bylaws/#10-voting).
+Substantial consensus among members does not necessarily mean that all members share the same view or opinion.
 heroButton:
     label: Click here to join the PKI Consortium
     link: /join/